anna-kb/AutoUnzip/README.md

 # WIP

-This is a work in progress and as such has bugs and missing features.
+ This is a work in progress and contains bugs and missing features. :bug:

 To Do:
 <ul>